 The Dutch Traded Manhattan to the English for Nutmeg

 At the height of the spice trade, the Dutch traded Manhattan to the English for the Nutmeg-rich Run Island via the 1674 Treaty of Westminster.
-This treaty ended the Third Anglo-Dutch War (if not “the Nutmeg wars“) and allowed Britain to officially claim the land it had already occupied illegally since 1664.
-You know, until 100 years later when the Dutch’s monopoly goes bankrupt and the American patriots take Manhattan and then the British take back the island before giving it back to the Dutch.
+This treaty ended the Third Anglo-Dutch War (if not “the Nutmeg Wars“) and allowed Britain to officially claim the land it had already occupied illegally since 1664.
+Until 100 years later when the Dutch’s monopoly goes bankrupt, the American patriots take Manhattan, and the British take the island again before giving it back to the Dutch.

 The Story the Dutch, Manhattan, and the Spice Trade

 We don’t always remember today, but the spice trade was the industry that set modern global trade in motion.
-Before the spice trade the main focus of Europe was war, after the trade… it was still that, but also there was lots of trade, pirates… and slaves (anyway, this is when the world economies and banks started becoming connected).
+Before the spice trade, the primary focus of Europe was war, after the trade it was still war, but there was also lots of trade, pirates, and slaves.
+This was when the world’s economies and banks started forming connections with each other.

-During the spice trade, the Dutch retained a 200 year long monopoly on the nutmeg trade specifically.
+During the spice trade, the Dutch retained a 200-year monopoly on the nutmeg trade.

-When the trade was threatened in 1647 due to deforestation of nutmeg trees, the Dutch agreed to trade Manhattan to the British for the Nutmeg-rich Run Island (part of the Banda Islands).
+When the nutmeg trade was threatened in 1647 due to deforestation of nutmeg trees, the Dutch agreed to trade Manhattan to the British for the Nutmeg-rich Run Island, part of the Banda Islands.
 Run Island was the long-coveted last link in the Dutch nutmeg trading monopoly in Indonesia.

 Important Aspects of the Nutmeg Story

 This story reinforces a few points that are perhaps more interesting than the long and bizarre story of 200 years of Nutmeg monopoly.